sirjes/ThreadCapPrivacy/README.md

 If we update our privacy policy, we will publish those changes on this page.

 ## Contact
-If you have any questions about this privacy policy, please contact [your email or contact information].
+If you have any questions about this privacy policy, please contact keamouns@gmail.com.

 Last updated: March 29, 2024